kmalone7/MOOC_ECWMF/README.md

 # MOOC_ECWMF
-This repository is for me following the MOOC from ECWMF on machine learning with weather and climate
+This repository is for me following and learning along with the MOOC from ECWMF on machine learning with weather and climate